stuart-hiles/UIF/code/README.md

 This experiment provides the **first empirical test of the torsion term** \( \tau_I \)
 predicted by the UIF informational Lagrangian, linking **Papers III and VI**
-and supplying the geometric-invariant evidence referenced in **UIF VII**.
+and supplying any geometric-invariant evidence referenced in **UIF VII**.

 ---